joshtynjala/optimizing-performance-for-the-flash-platform/rendering-performance/rendering-text-objects.md

 Using this option (Anti-Alias for Readability) for text in motion is not recommended.
 When scaling the text, this option causes the text tries to stay aligned, which produces a shifting effect.
-However, if the display object’s content is constantly changing and you need scaled text, you can improve performance in mobile applications by setting the quality to `LOW`.
+However, if the display object's content is constantly changing and you need scaled text, you can improve performance in mobile applications by setting the quality to `LOW`.
 When the motion finishes, switch the quality back to `HIGH`.